paxunix/factotum/README.md

   In Progress.

 * Expect nothing to work much of the time and that it will be difficult to the point of impossibility to use.
-It's not holding at version 0.0.1 for no reason.
+It's holding at version 0.0.1 for a reason.